mkgiga/webtagger/README.md

 - Export and import datasets
 - Advanced programmatic features for power users (documentation coming soon)

-## Supported sites for auto-tagging
-- Danbooru
-- e621
-- rule34.xxx

-More sites may be added in the future

 ## Installation

 1. First, clone the repository (or download the zip file and extract it wherever you want).